 Options worth considering are-

 Vinod Legacy cast iron Kadhais are available in sizes 22, 24 and 26cm.
-They come with a handle sleeves for protection against heat.
+They come with handle sleeves for protection against heat.
 However, we didn’t find it effective enough.
 Compared to other options, it has a premium pricing.
 But even so, the finishing is rough and not smooth like Dynamic Cookware of Indus Valley Super Smooth.

 The lids are made from toughened glass and the handles are wide and ergonomic, allowing you to comfortably wrap cloth around it for moving the Kadhai around.
 The Kadhai also has a wide, yet deep shape allowing you to easily flip the ingredients using a ladle.
 After using it over a period of time, it starts developing a slick surface.

 Prestige Cast Iron Kadhai is less expensive than Vinod Legacy.
-It too has a bit of a rough surface which smoothes up after a few months of use.
+It too has a bit of a rough surface which smoothens up after a few months of use.
 Compared to Vinod Legacy, the handles are short and not that ergonomic.
 Also, it doesn’t have a lid.

 Cast iron skillets or frying pans are great choices for achieving perfect sear on fried fish, chicken and paneer.
-An ideal skillet should have good seasoning, ergonomic handles and be heavy enough to retain the heat for a longer duration.
+An ideal skillet should have good seasoning, and ergonomic handles and be heavy enough to retain the heat for a longer duration.